tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 ![](coupling-2.png)

-This class depends on 37 internal classes, which means its CBO value is 37, while CBO result of SourceMeter is 35.
+This class depends on 37 internal classes, which means its CBO value is 37 and this class has high coupling with other classes, while CBO result of SourceMeter is 35.

 Among the 37 depended classes, most are model classes, and `SearchService` class directly references the content of those model classes.
 These coupling is __content coupling__.